-Licenses are carried at cost less amortization.
-The amortization is conducted using the straight-line method and it is calculated from the date of the right until the expiration date of license.
+Licenses are valued at acquisition cost less amortization.
+The amortization is conducted using the straight-line method and it is calculated from the date of the right's initiation until the expiration date of license.

 2.8 Impairment of non-financial assets